 Education: Bachelors degrees in English and Biblical & Religious Studies from Fresno Pacific University in 2002.
 Master of Arts degree in Theology from Fuller Theological Seminary in 2006.
 Master of Arts degree in Higher Education Administration from Louisiana State University in 2016.

-Faith affiliation: I resonate with Anabaptist theology and belong to Willow Avenue Mennonite Church, a Mennonite Brethren congregation.
+Faith affiliation: I resonate with Anabaptist theology but do not currently have a church home.
 I’ve appreciated learning about liturgical practices in the Episcopal churches I’ve attended.
 I’ve been on quite the journey of deconstructing the conservative Evangelical faith framework that shaped my teenage and early adult years.